ec-europa/europa-component-library/docs/04-documentation.md

-Your pull request will be briefly reviewed by our team, so that there are no linting issues and if all checks are green, changes will be integrated with the master ECL branch in short time.
+Your pull request will be briefly reviewed by our team, so that there are no linting issues and if all checks are green, changes will be integrated with the v1 ECL branch in short time.

 Thank you!